-If you like what you see here, please share this newsletter with other investors, friends, and colleagues.
+If you like what you see in the weekly Jarvis update, please share this newsletter with other investors, friends, and colleagues.
 The success of the Jarvis newsletter depends on your word-of-mouth recommendation to other like-minded investors.
 Just in case you are not receiving the newsletter into your inbox on Saturday mornings, make sure to visit our website to get yourself on the mailing list.
 The Jarvis Newsletter is a great way to get your weekend started, as you use your time with the markets closed to do deeper research and prepare for the next week of investing.

 Thank you, again, for your support in the early days of the Jarvis newsletter!

 With that all being said, let’s get into it!

 As mentioned in this week’s overview, growth stocks selling off precipitously, pretty much regardless of whether news at the micro level is good or not.
 Down in the “Earnings Review” segment of this week’s letter, we will cover what we view as a very positive earnings report from Cybersecurity leader, Zscaler (ZS).
 As you can see in the chart below (source: TradingView), the stock fell sharply the day after the earnings report (which is delineated in the chart by the blue shading), despite very positive results and guidance.
 This suggests to us that there is little rhyme or reason to the recent action.

 The nature of the selloff has been relatively broad-based across the spectrum of growth stocks, a point which is illustrated by the table below, showing the 5-day stock price change of 20 selected growth stocks sorted by market capitalization.